mickamy/gon/README.md

 Templates are embedded using Go 1.16+ `embed` package.
 You can customize them by copying from the embedded defaults during `gon install`.

 ---

+## 📚 Example Project

+You can find a working example project using `gon` under the [`example/`](./example) directory.

+This example demonstrates how the generated code looks and how to structure your application using `gon`'s opinionated layout.
+It’s a great starting point to explore and adapt into your own Go project.

+---